dgasmith/opt_einsum/README.md

 `result = acaj,ajac,a` (N^4 scaling)

 This is a single possible path to the final answer (and notably, not the most optimal) out of many possible paths.
-Now lets let opt_einsum compute the optimal path:
+Now, let opt_einsum compute the optimal path:

 ```python
 import opt_einsum as oe